Karyn Bye-Dietz: NCAA

-Bye-Dietz played for the New Hampshire Wildcats women's ice hockey program.
+Bye played for the New Hampshire Wildcats women's ice hockey program.
 She scored 164 points in 87 games for the Wildcats, leading the team all four years.
 As captain of the team during her junior and senior season, she twice led the Wildcats to the ECAC championships.

-Bye-Dietz graduated from New Hampshire with a B.S. in physical education.
+Bye graduated from New Hampshire with a B.S. in physical education.
 From there, she attended graduate school at Concordia University in Montreal.
 She played for the Concordia Stingers women's ice hockey team while earning a graduate degree in sports administration.

 USA Hockey

-Bye-Dietz made her national team debut with Team USA at the 1992 IIHF Women's World Championship.
+Bye made her national team debut with Team USA at the 1992 IIHF Women's World Championship.
 From there, she competed in five more tournaments, winning silver in all.

-In 1998, Bye-Dietz led the Team United States to their first Olympic gold medal at the 1998 Winter Olympics in Nagano.
+In 1998, Bye led Team United States to their first Olympic gold medal at the 1998 Winter Olympics in Nagano.
 She led the team with five goals in six games and tied Cammi Granato and two others for the scoring lead with eight points.
 She competed with Team USA again at the 2002 Winter Olympics where they won a silver medal.

-On December 16, 2010, she was selected to the International Ice Hockey Federation Hall of Fame Class of 2011.
+On December 16, 2010, she was selected to the International Ice Hockey Federation Hall of Fame class of 2011.

 Personal

-Bye-Dietz has worked for the Minnesota Wild in its grassroots program.
+Bye has worked for the Minnesota Wild in its grassroots program.
 She teaches fitness classes at her local YMCA and previously coached her son's Mite Level 1 hockey team.
-As of 2010, she is also a color commentator for the Minnesota Girls State High School Hockey Tournament.
+As of 2010, she was also a color commentator for the Minnesota Girls State High School Hockey Tournament.

-Bye-Dietz married a strength and fitness coach at the University of Minnesota, and they have two children together.
+Bye married a strength and fitness coach at the University of Minnesota, and they have two children.

-In 1998, Bye-Dietz was featured on a Wheaties box.
+In 1998, Bye was featured on a Wheaties box.